 How do I get rid of psocids?

 The best way to address psocids in your home is to dry things out and clean things up.
 They cannot survive in a dry environment and they will have a harder time finding a meal in a dry, clean environment.
 You deter and eliminate psocids by:

-Installing fans or dehumidifiers in rooms that are high in humidity such as attic spaces, cellars, and basements.
+Installing fans or dehumidifiers in high humidity rooms such as attic spaces, cellars, and basements.